anderssv/the-example/doc/tttd.md

 }
 ```

 They both pass, and everything is green.
-There is just a tiny difference, the usage of the service to change the state of the domain. :white_check_mark:
+There is just a tiny difference, the usage of the service to change the state of the domain. ✅

 ### New requirements